MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/file-search/deep-dive.md

 Vector stores created using thread helpers (like `tool_resources.file_search.vector_stores` in Threads or `message.attachments` in Messages) have a default expiration policy of seven days after they were last active (defined as the last time the vector store was part of a run).

 When a vector store expires, the runs on that thread fail.
-To fix this, you can recreate a new vector_store with the same files and reattach it to the thread.
+To fix this issue, you can recreate a new vector_store with the same files and reattach it to the thread.

 ```python
 all_files = list(client.beta.vector_stores.files.list("vs_expired"))